-Grow seashore mallow in plenty sun to promote compact growth and lots of flowers.
-Plants thrive in rich, moist soil, but are adaptable and can grow in shallow standing water, seashore mallow is surprisingly drought tolerant in soil that doesn't drain too quickly.
+Grow seashore mallow in plenty of sun to promote compact growth and lots of flowers.
+Plants thrive in rich, moist soil, but are adaptable.
+Despite its preference for growing wild in shallow standing water, seashore mallow is surprisingly drought tolerant in soil that doesn't drain too quickly.

 Care and maintenance

 Old flowering stems can be cut back to the ground level in late winter or before growth emerges in spring.
-Water during extended droughts to keep plants looking good and producing lots of flowers.
+Watering during extended droughts will keep plants producing lots of flowers.

 Where to plant

 Plant seashore mallow in flower beds, edges of ponds and other water features.

 When to plant

 Anytime throughout the growing season.
-Keep plants well-watered until they get established.
+Keep plants watered until they get established.